Don’t base your business strategy on old assumptions, says Rita Gunther McGrath.

 To compare your business to its immediate peers is to use the broken tools of the past.
 The threats – and opportunities – are from outside.

 — Rita Gunther McGrath is professor of management at Columbia Business School.
-She is also an educator in our upcoming Building Strategic Agility online course.
+She is also an educator in our new Building Strategic Agility online course.
 Her new book Seeing Around Corners is available September 2019.
 An adapted version of this article appeared on the Dialogue Review website.